fpirri/covid19/README.english.md

 Let's see:
 * Italy has carried out the most drastic measures first and finds itself penultimate;
-* Sweden refused to apply restrictive measures, however it is far better than Spain, France and the UK;
+* Sweden refused to apply restrictive measures, however it is far better than Spain, Italy, France and the UK;
 * The USA of the reviled Trump is better than all the others above, a few points from Germany;
 * Germany is the best, however the measures it has taken have not been the hardest at all.